CedrickOka/docker-compose-youtube-dl-api/README.md

 # Add to your project #

-Simply, unzip the file into your project, this will create `docker-compose.yml` on the root of your project and a folder named `phpdocker` containing nginx and php-fpm config for it.
+Simply, unzip the file into your project, this will create `docker-compose.yml` on the root of your project and a folder named `phpdocker` containing nginx and youtube-dl-api config for it.

 Ensure the webserver config on `docker\nginx.conf` is correct for your project.
 PHPDocker.io will have customised this file according to the application type you chose on the generator, for instance `web/app|app_dev.php` on a Symfony project, or `public/index.php` on generic apps.

 Note: you may place the files elsewhere in your project.
-Make sure you modify the locations for the php-fpm dockerfile, the php.ini overrides and nginx config on `docker-compose.yml` if you do so.
+Make sure you modify the locations for the youtube-dl-api dockerfile, the php.ini overrides and nginx config on `docker-compose.yml` if you do so.

 # How to run #